penumbram-zz/FourSquare/README.md

 - See place Images (in a UIImageView) (3/5 api requests)
 - See similar places in the UICollectionView (4/5 api requests)
 - See next places in the UICollectionView (A foursquare feature i learned about during the development phase, a list of related places to the selected one ) (5/5 api requests)

-I did lots of googling during the development and received no help from any third party developer (except stackoverflow ofcourse)

-Thanks for reviewing my work, if a problem occurs you can send me and e-mail and i will respond to it a.s.a.p All the features i mention are tested and work fine, if any of them seem to not work, that could be caused by a bad commit - push in which case i would be glad to send the project in a mail attachment.

-P.S.
-As i am new to the CocoaPods utility, there has been a problem with .xcworkspace files and there is currently two of them.
-I cloned the project into a separate folder on my computer and built & ran both of them, both worked fine.
-Also as i mentioned, all test runs i made worked fine so, when in doubt with the coordinates, use the ones i provided to see the results like i tested them.

-The following are the screenshots:

 Main View:
 ![iOS Simulator Screen shot 07 Jun 2014 19.44.29.png](https://bitbucket.org/repo/7Mya48/images/3473504430-iOS%20Simulator%20Screen%20shot%2007%20Jun%202014%2019.44.29.png)